shifterbit/fraymakers-api-docs/docs/hscript/StatusEffects.md

 self.removeStatusEffect(StatusEffectType.DISABLE_ACTION, statusUTilt.id);
 ```

-If you used global variables you might also need to create one for each of these, or have an array of status effects globally, for `DISABLE_ACTION`. one way to work around this is to use a common **tag** to keep track of them so you don't have to worry about individual id's.
+If you used global variables you might also need to create one for each of these, or have an array of status effects globally, for `DISABLE_ACTION`.
+One way to work around this is to use a common **tag** to keep track of them so you don't have to worry about individual id's.

 So you can create a bunch of them like this now:
 ```haxe